-Although we have defined many objectives to accomplish our strategic goals, the most significant activities planned for 2017 are foundational to five major initiatives.
+Although we have defined many initiatives to accomplish our strategic goals, the most significant activities planned for 2018 are foundational to five strategic priorities.

-1. Growth and diversification:
+Growth and diversification

-We will support premium and capital growth within the mutual insurance community by delivering strategic services.
-We will pursue opportunities for growth, diversification, and profit in the broker distribution channel to partially offset declining premium assumed in the direct distribution channel, manage concentration risk, improve comprehensive income and reduce our expense ratio.
+We will support premium and capital growth within the direct distribution channel by delivering strategic services to the mutual community.
+We will pursue opportunities for growth, diversification, and profit in the broker distribution channel to partially mitigate the risk of declining premium assumed in the direct distribution channel, manage concentration risk, improve comprehensive income, and reduce our expense ratio.
 The broker distribution channel also creates an opportunity to pursue a wider vision for the mutual insurance community in which members assume low-correlation reinsurance to improve their underwriting margins.

-2. Respond to changing rural demographics:
+Respond to changing rural demographics

-The family-owned farming operations and commercial activities in rural communities comprising the mutual insurance community's "anchor market" and a key reinsurance sector have evolved to large-scale farming operations, diversification and expansion of operations beyond traditional farming, commercial activities supporting agricultural operations, and related commercial automobile exposures.
+The family-owned farming operations and commercial activities in rural communities comprising the mutual community's "anchor market" and a key reinsurance sector have evolved to large-scale farming operations and diversified through expansion into operations beyond traditional farming, commercial activities supporting agricultural operations, and related commercial automobile exposures.
 We will support these changing demographics by delivering holistic insurance solutions targeting property and commercial automobile used in farming operations.

-3. Protect our capital and reputation:
+Protect our capital and reputation

-We will continue to: (a) strengthen and exercise sound corporate governance; (b) focus on financial performance, risk management and capital management; (c) protect voting members ' insurance capacity; (d) manage our reinsurance risk; (e) embed strategic communication in our corporate culture; and (f) build brand awareness.
+We will continue to: (a) strengthen and exercise sound corporate governance; (b) focus on financial performance, risk management and capital management; (c) protect voting members' insurance capacity; (d) manage our reinsurance risk; (e) embed strategic communication in our corporate culture; and (f) build brand awareness.

-4. Deliver strategic insurance services:
+Deliver strategic insurance services

-We will deliver strategic services that are developed from our insurance expertise and capabilities, not readily available elsewhere and not readily replicated by members of the mutual insurance community.
-The strategic services are value-driven and contribute to the connection between us and members of the mutual insurance community.
+We will deliver strategic services that are developed from our insurance expertise and capabilities, not readily available elsewhere and not readily replicated by members of the mutual community.
+The strategic services are value-driven and contribute to the connection between Farm Mutual Re and the mutual community.
 They are strategically sustainable and synergistic to our reinsurance offerings.
-We have identified four broad categories of strategic services: (a) business development; (b) analytics; (c) claims management; and (d) loss prevention.
+We have four broad categories of strategic services: Analytic Services, Product Services, Claims Services, and Loss Prevention Services.